Hell: Baháʼí Faith

-Eastern religions

 Buddhism

 In "Devaduta Sutta", the 130th discourse of the Majjhima Nikaya, Buddha teaches about hell in vivid detail.
 Buddhism teaches that there are five or six realms of rebirth, which can then be further subdivided into degrees of agony or pleasure.)
 Of these realms, the hell realms, or Naraka, is the lowest realm of rebirth.
 Of the hell realms, the worst is Avīci (Sanskrit and Pali for "without waves").
 The Buddha's disciple, Devadatta, who tried to kill the Buddha on three occasions, as well as create a schism in the monastic order, is said to have been reborn in the Avici hell.

 Like all realms of rebirth in Buddhism, rebirth in the hell realms is not permanent, though suffering can persist for eons before being reborn again.
 In the Lotus Sutra, the Buddha teaches that eventually even Devadatta will become a Pratyekabuddha himself, emphasizing the temporary nature of the hell realms.
 Thus, Buddhism teaches to escape the endless migration of rebirths (both positive and negative) through the attainment of Nirvana.

 The Bodhisattva Ksitigarbha, according to the Ksitigarbha Sutra, made a great vow as a young girl to not reach Nirvana until all beings were liberated from the hell realms or other unwholesome rebirths.
 In popular literature, Ksitigarbha travels to the hell realms to teach and relieve beings of their suffering.